react-native-community/releases/docs/publish-release.md

      pod install --repo-update
      popd
      ```

+1. Launch the Android emulator, which you can do from the ‘AVD Manager’ of Android Studio.

 1. Run the script that will guide you through manually testing whether `RNTester` and new applications work on both iOS and Android: